cockroachdb/docs/src/current/v23.2/cutover-replication.md

 At this point, the primary and standby clusters are entirely independent.
 You will need to use your own network load balancers, DNS servers, or other network configuration to direct application traffic to the standby (now primary).
 To manage replicated jobs on the promoted standby, refer to [Job management](#job-management).

-To enable physical cluster replication again, from the new primary to the original primary (or a completely different cluster), refer to [Cut back to the primary cluster](#cut-back-to-the-primary-cluster).
+To enable PCR again, from the new primary to the original primary (or a completely different cluster), refer to [Cut back to the primary cluster](#cut-back-to-the-primary-cluster).

 ## Job management